MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-view-orchestrator-data-by-using-powerpivot.md

 ## Create relationships in PowerPivot

+To create relationships in PowerPivot, follow these steps:

 1. In the **PowerPivot for Excel** window, select the **RunbookInstance** tab.
 2. Right-click the header of the **RunbookId** column to select **Create Relationship**.
 3. In the **Related Lookup Table** list, select **Runbooks**, and in the **Related Lookup Column** list, select **Id**, and then click **Create**.